Ruf Dakara: Specifications

-The Dakara is powered by a tuned version of the Cayenne Turbo S's V8 engine that produces 591 hp and 656 lbft of torque, up from 550 hp and 553 lbft of torque in the stock Cayenne Turbo S. Ruf says this allows the Dakara to accelerate from 0-60 mph in 4.8 seconds; 0.1 seconds slower than a stock Cayenne Turbo S. It also has re-tuned suspension as well as optional ceramic composite brakes.
+The Dakara is powered by a modified version of the Cayenne Turbo S’ V8 engine that produces 591 hp and 656 lbft of torque, up from 550 hp and 553 lbft of torque in the stock Cayenne Turbo S. Ruf says this allows the Dakara to accelerate from 0-60 mph in 4.8 seconds; 0.1 seconds slower than a stock Cayenne Turbo S. It also has re-tuned suspension as well as optional ceramic composite brakes.

 Features

-The most notable difference between the Dakara and the standard Cayenne is the headlamps, which are taken from a (911/997) model Porsche 911.
+One of the most notable visual differences between the Dakara and the standard Cayenne is the headlamps, which are taken from a (911/997) model Porsche 911.
 On the exterior, it also features a Ruf body kit with a redesigned front end, widened fenders and 22-inch five-spoke alloy wheels.
 On the interior, the Dakara features front and rear-facing cameras, redesigned leather seats, an LED lighting package and a multimedia system that features TV and phone reception, internet access, CD and DVD compatibility, and an iPod interface.